MousufCZ/gpt-dev/README.md

-# GPT-Style Transformer Language Model
+# GPT Transformer Language Model

-Welcome to the GPT-Style Transformer Language Model repository!
+Welcome to the GPT Transformer Language Model repository!
 This project implements a language model inspired by the Transformer architecture, aiming to generate coherent and contextually relevant text sequences using PyTorch.

 ## Overview